LambdaGaming/GAuto/README.md

     - Tires will deflate after receiving enough damage from either bullets or spike strips.
     - Tires can be repaired with the secondary fire of the repair tool.
     - Deflated tires will cause the vehicle to slow down and become harder to control.
+- Vehicle HUD
+  - HUD appears in the bottom right of the screen when the player enters the driver's seat.
+  - Adapts it's position based on the current vehicle's Photon support.
+  - Displays vehicle's health, door lock status, cruise control status, and fuel level.
 - Brake locking
   - Brakes will only lock on a vehicle if the driver holds their jump key as they exit the vehicle.
   - Brakes can be released with the vehicle management tool for towing purposes if the vehicle is locked and cannot be driven away.